 And when it comes to tools, your online broker can be a key asset … or your worst enemy.

 Choosing an online broker for your investment strategy should take time.
 Evaluate your options, consider your trading strategy, and don’t be afraid to ask questions.
 In the financial industry, every tool you use should help make you feel comfortable and secure.

 When you’re a day trader, the right penny stock broker can help you maximize every trade, both during and after market hours.
 Before you make a decision, you’ll want to look for several key indicators, which I’ll describe below.

-I also recommend setting up accounts with all of my preferred traders.
-If you don’t have a frame of reference, you won’t know whether you’re using the right online broker for you.
+You might also consider setting up accounts with my preferred traders.
+If you don’t have a frame of reference, then you won’t know whether you’re using the right online broker for you.

 Let’s dig into the strategy between choosing an online broker for penny stock day trades.

 Download a PDF version of this post.

 What Is a Penny Stock Online Broker?

 A penny stock broker is an online broker who facilitates the trading of penny stocks — also called over-the-counter stocks, or OTC.
 Penny stocks are stocks that trade at $5 or less per share, so they’re not high-profile or high-revenue companies.

 This doesn’t mean you can’t make money with pennystocking.
 I’m living proof.
 I turned an initial investment of just over $12,000 into profits of nearly $5, primarily through penny stock trading**.